msleal/asciivmssdashboard/README.md

 how to get this information go here: [Authenticating a service principal with Azure Resource Manager][service-principle].
 See also:
 [Azure Resource Manager REST calls from Python][python-auth].

-## ASCiiVMSSDashboard Commands
-  To issue commands for the Azure Resource Manager API to add and/or delete virtual machines from the Scale Set, you just need to type ':'.
-The cursor will appear at the bottom left of the screen (PROMPT window), and you will be able to enter commands.
-To see a help window with the commands available, just type ':' (to activate the command PROMPT window), and 'help'.
-To hide the help window, just do the same sequence (':' and 'help').

 ## Example VMSS ARM Template:
 [Linux VM Scale Set integrated with Azure autoscale][arm-template].